roytang/blog/content/post/2006/07/nationals-qualifier-july-30-2006.md

 Match record: 11-7, Game record: 5-3

-I finish at 35th place&#8230;not bad, but not enough to get an invite.
-I'm wondering if I'm still going to play at next Saturday's qualifier&#8230;which is the last chance for me as I don't plan to go to Baguio to play.
+I finish at 35th place... not bad, but not enough to get an invite.
+I'm wondering if I'm still going to play at next Saturday's qualifier... which is the last chance for me as I don't plan to go to Baguio to play.
 But, how can I tweak my deck further to win?

  [1]: #